Some key points to consider the day of voir dire

 - Speech disturbances – the great the occurrence of “um’s,” repeated words, and unfinished sentences, consider anxiety or indecision.

-- Vocal hesitancy – the more frequently pauses or breaks occur in speaking, consider anxiousness or difficulty in formulating thoughts.
+- Vocal hesitancy – the more frequent pauses or breaks occur in speaking, consider anxiousness or difficulty in formulating thoughts.

-- Tone of voice – cold and condescending can indicate deception or emotional distancing.
+- The tone of voice – cold and condescending can indicate deception or emotional distancing.